Donate Sponsor

 How can I rehome my older cat?

-Older cats often need a little extra care and attention as they enter their twilight years, and they might also start to have some issues, such as accidentally soiling in the house or vocalising more than usual.
+Older cats often need a little extra care and attention as they enter their twilight years.
+They might also start to have some issues, such as accidentally soiling in the house or vocalising more than usual.
 If you’re struggling to cope with the needs of your older cat, there are things you can do to help make their life more comfortable.
-Find out more about caring for elderly cats.
-If you’re sure you’re interested in rehoming a senior cat, get in touch.

 My cat has had kittens and I can’t look after them.
 How can I rehome the kittens?

 If possible, you should allow kittens to stay with their mother until they’re at least eight to nine weeks old.
 Also, having kittens socialised during that time is essential to ensure they will be less likely to experience high levels of stress or develop behavioural problems as an adult.
+It also means they will be more comfortable around humans and make better pets when they grow up.

 To prevent future unwanted pregnancies, you should consider neutering your cat.